 But my favorite thing about SPAM musubi is that you can make a big batch, individually wrap them and pop them in the freezer.
 Then they make a great afternoon snack, grab and go lunch or even breakfast.

-I had my first musubi at a convenience store on my way to dawn patrol, the typical name for an early morning sunrise surf session.
-I’d been in Hawaii for a year, was a seventh grader, and this was my first time surfing.
+I had my first SPAM musubi at a convenience store on my way to dawn patrol, which is a sunrise surf session.
+I was a seventh grader who’d been living in Hawaii for a year, and this was my first time surfing.
 I had a mixture of fear, excitement, and determination not to let the cute high school guys in our group think I was anything but gutsy.

 In Hawaii I never made my own musubi at home, because they were everywhere.
 You could get them cheaply at any convenience store alongside the manapua, bentos and somen salads.
 We also made them at school (in the science classrooms) and sold them as fundraisers.
 They were even available in the school snack bar!